-Global Environmental Externalities As described in the main text of the paper, the global environmental benefits are calculated as the difference in the WTP for avoiding the global pollutants from driving the counterfactual internal combustion engine (ICE) vehicle and the WTP for facing the global pollutants from electricity generation needed to drive a battery electric vehicle (BEV).
-We calculate the two WTPs as follows: BEV Global Externalities To determine the damages from one electric vehicle, we need to know how many kilowatt-hours (kWh) of electricity the average BEV uses each year and the average vehicle miles traveled (VMT) driven.
+Global Environmental Externalities As described in the main text of the paper, the global environmental benefits are calculated as the difference in the WTP for carbon dioxide emissions with an internal combustion engine (ICE) vehicle and a battery electric vehicle (BEV).

+We calculate this difference as follows: BEV Global Externalities To determine the damages from one electric vehicle, we need to know how many kilowatt-hours (kWh) of electricity the average BEV uses each year and the average vehicle miles traveled (VMT) driven.
 EERE reports the kWh of electricity needed for each BEV model to travel 100 miles.
 Combining this data with the sales data mentioned above, we calculate a sales-weighted average of the kWh used by a BEV per mile.
 For 2020, this average energy consumption is 0.293 kWh per mile, and for in-context is 0.314 kWh per mile.

 For VMT we use the 2017 results from the Federal Highway Administration's National Household Travel Survey (NHTS).
-They report VMT by vehicle age and vehicle type, where the eight types of vehicles include options such as "Automobile/Car/Station Wagon", "Van (Mini/Cargo/Passenger)", "SUV (Santa Fe, Tahoe, Jeep, etc.), "Pickup Truck", and "Other Truck".
+They report VMT by vehicle age and vehicle type, where the eight types of vehicles include options such as "Automobile/Car/Station Wagon", "Van (Mini/Cargo/Passenger)", "SUV (Santa Fe, Tahoe, Jeep, etc.)", "Pickup Truck", and "Other Truck".
 We use for our main specification the VMT reported in the Automobile/Car/Station Wagon category as is.
 Then, the VMT is multiplied by 0.6154 following Zhao et al. (2023)'s analysis finding that BEVs accumulate fewer annual miles than ICE vehicles: 7,165 versus 11,642.

 Throughout our analysis, we assume the counterfactual ICE vehicles and BEVs have the same VMT, although our primary results are robust to reasonable variations in this assumption.
 Then, the VMT is multiplied by 0.6154 following Zhao et al. (2023) analysis found that BEVs accumulate fewer annual miles than ICE vehicles: 7,165 versus 11,642.
-169 We assume a 17-year lifespan for both ICE vehicles and BEVs, so we use the VMT numbers corresponding to each year of a car's lifespan within that range.
+He assume a 17-year lifespan for both ICE vehicles and BEVs, so we use the VMT numbers corresponding to each year of a car's lifespan within that range.
 The survey reports an average VMT of 12,245 miles for the first year, with the remaining values of VMT ranging between 5,885 (in the last year) and 13,078 (in the fifth year).
 For in-context, we impute age-state-level VMT data using the NHTS VMT by household state and vehicle type.
 We calculate a percent difference between the sample-weighted average VMT across all ages and each age's VMT.
 Then, we assume this percent difference holds within states.
 Thus, we use the California-specific imputed VMT for the in-context specification.

-Now that we can calculate the energy consumption for a BEV in each year of its lifetime, we estimate the damages from electricity consumption from the grid using information from AVERT and forecasts of the cleanliness of the grid from Jenkins & Mayfield (2023).
+Once we calculate the energy consumption for a BEV in each year of its lifetime, we estimate the damages from electricity consumption from the grid using information from AVERT and forecasts of the cleanliness of the grid from Jenkins & Mayfield (2023).
 Since the VMT changes for each year of the car's lifetime, the damages change as well.
 For exposition, the first year's energy consumption will be 2425.525 kWh in 2020 and 2424.229 in-context which leads to 347.623 and 200.897 respectively, of damages from grid pollution.
-See a more detailed description of the grid externalities calculations in Appendix C.1.
+See a more detailed description of the grid externalities calculations in Appendix C.2.
 We then estimate the damages for each year of the vehicle's lifetime, which totals 3183.512 in damages in 2020 and 2136.125 in context.
 Normalized by the net MSRP, we have 0.069 for 2020 and 0.047 for in-context.